stoeps13/connections-automation/documentation/VARIABLES.md

 db_type | DB2 | Database type to be passed to the Connections installer
-db_username | LCUSER | Database user to be passed to the Connections installer db_password | password | Database user password to be passed to the Connections installer db_port | 50001 if ansible_distribution == 'SLES' else 50000 | The default TCP/IP service port will be set to 50001 if ansible_distribution is SUSE, else the default port will be 50000 db_hostname | *none* - required | Database hostname
+db_username | LCUSER | Database user to be passed to the Connections installer db_password | password | Database user password to be passed to the Connections installer db_port | 50001 if ansible_facts['distribution']== 'SLES' else 50000 | The default TCP/IP service port will be set to 50001 if ansible_facts['distribution']is SUSE, else the default port will be 50000 db_hostname | *none* - required | Database hostname
 db_jdbc_file | /opt/IBM/db2/V11.1/java | Database JDBC driver path